inodaf/pwa-kit/README.md

 ```

 ## License
-The **template** itself is MIT licensed.
-However if needed, you must change it after creating your project on top of this template.
+Altough this **template** itself is MIT licensed, if needed, you must change the license after creating your project.